lovesy07/bdpastl.github.io/courseMaterial/BOOTSTRAP!.md

 ## Buttons

 So natraully, we just saw a button in the two examples before, let's talk about buttons.
 Bootstrap has a ton of button options.
-You can find the button documentation here: https://getbootstrap.com/docs/3.4/css/#buttons
+You can find the button documentation here: https://getbootstrap.com/docs/3.4/css/#buttons.
+[Take a look!](https://codepen.io/bdpastl/pen/zXNmRX?editors=1000)

 ```html
 <!doctype html>